johannesulf/dsigma/CONTRIBUTING.md

 # Contributing to ``dsigma``

-We welcome contributions to ``dsigma`` from community members.
-Please find the necessary steps and requirements for code contributions below.
+We are excited about contributions to ``dsigma`` from community members.
+Below, we outline the general workflow and coding guidelines.

 ## Workflow

-All code contributions should be submitted via pull requests on GitHub.
+Code contributions are submitted via pull requests on GitHub.
 To do this, you will **fork** ``dsigma`` and create a feature branch that contains your code contributions.
 Once you are satisfied, create a pull request against the ``main`` branch of <https://github.com/johannesulf/dsigma>.
 A package maintainer will then work with you on your proposed changes.

-## Requirements
+## Guidelines

-Below, we list requirements that successful code contributions must fulfill.
+As an open science package, we want to ensure that ``dsigma`` remains well-tested, documented, reliable, and easy to modify.
+Thus, we ask that code contributions meet the following basic guidelines.
 All commands assume that you are in the main ``dsigma`` directory.

 ### Installation

-Make sure your modified version of ``dsigma`` installs correctly via:
+Please check that your modified version of ``dsigma`` installs correctly via:

 ```
 pip install -e .
 ```

-In case your modifications require updated dependencies, make sure to list those in the ``pyproject.toml`` file.
+In case your modifications require updated dependencies, please list those in the ``pyproject.toml`` file.

 ### Unit Tests

 We use ``pytest`` and GitHub Actions for continuous integration.
 Once you create a pull request, GitHub Actions will automatically trigger unit tests.
-Those must pass before your contribution can be accepted.
-To run the unit tests locally, from the main ``dsigma`` directory, run:
+Those are required to pass before your contributions can be accepted.
+To perform the unit tests locally, run:

 ```
 pytest tests
 ```

-If your code contributions add new features, we also encourage you to add unit tests for those new features under ``tests`` that test those new features.
+If your code contributions add new features, we also encourage you to add unit tests under ``tests`` that verify they work as expected.

 ### Docstrings